rutkat/hotel-state-mgmt/README.md

 ![Hotel Room Options](room-states.gif "Hotel Room Options")

 ## Developer Notes
 1. NextJS was chosen to build a single-page javascript app with server-side rendering.
 As per request.
+It also includes yarn for faster installation of dependencies.
 2. Initial room data is provided for props from the room_data.js file.
 3. Components contain their corresponding styles in separate scss files with the help of the @zeit/next-sass plugin.
 4. State management of the user inputs is handled by React's hooks using useState() and useEffects() methods.